-When added to an active map, the trace network dataset enables the trace network's Data tab and displays the trace network layer as well as the system junctions, error features, and dirty areas sublayers.
+When added to an active map, the trace network dataset enables the Trace Network tab and displays the trace network layer as well as the system junctions, error features, and dirty areas sublayers.
 The layer name shown in the Contents pane is the trace network name followed by Trace Network, for example, Hydro Trace Network.

-Under the Trace Network ribbon, the Data tab becomes available when you add a trace network to a map.
+The Trace Network tab becomes available when you add a trace network to a map.
 This tab contains tools and commands that are most commonly used in trace network workflows.

-There are a variety of tools and commands under the Data tab that allow you to work with the network topology, tracing, and network diagrams.
+There are a variety of tools and commands under the Trace Network tab that allow you to work with the network topology, tracing, and network diagrams.

 Trace Network toolbox

 The Trace Network toolbox contains a number of tools that can be used to create and manage the trace network for individual use, modeling, and scripting purposes.
-These tools can be accessed via the Analysis tab in the Geoprocessing group.
-Some of the same operations available using the geoprocessing tools can also be accessed from the Data tab.
+These tools can be accessed on the Analysis tab in the Geoprocessing group.
+Some of the same operations available using the geoprocessing tools can also be accessed on the Trace Network tab.